Upgrade to Australia-Japan submarine cable system with Infinera Subsea Solution

 “Infinera’s subsea solution delivers on short lead times, offering customers like AJC the ability to quickly activate new capacity and reliably restore customer services should a subsea cable fault occur.”

-Infinera’s end-to-end packet-optical portfolio is designed for long-haul, subsea, data centre interconnect and metro applications.
+Infinera’s end-to-end packet-optical portfolio is designed for long-haul, subsea, data center interconnect and metro applications.